Enya

-Eithne Pádraigín Ní Bhraonáin (/ga/) (born 17 May 1961; anglicised as Enya Patricia Brennan), known mononymously as Enya, is an Irish singer and composer.
-With an estimated equivalent of over 80 million albums sold worldwide, Enya is one of the world's best-selling music artists.
-In addition to being the best-selling Irish solo artist, she is the second-best-selling music act from Ireland overall, after the band U2.
-Enya's music has been widely recognised for its use of multi-layers of her own vocals and instrumentation, lengthened reverb, and interwoven elements of Celtic music.
+Eithne Pádraigín Ní Bhraonáin (anglicised as Enya Patricia Brennan) (/ga/) (born 17 May 1961), known as Enya, is an Irish singer and composer.
+With an estimated equivalent of more than 80 million albums sold, she is one of the world's best-selling music artists.
+Enya is the best-selling Irish solo artist, and the second-best-selling music act from Ireland overall, after the band U2.
+Enya's music is widely recognised for its multi-layered use of her own vocals and instrumentation, lengthened reverb, and interwoven elements of Celtic music.

-Raised in the Irish-speaking region of Gweedore, Enya began her musical career in 1980 playing alongside her family's Irish folk band, Clannad.
-She left Clannad in 1982 to pursue a solo career, working with the former Clannad manager and producer, Nicky Ryan, and his wife Roma, as their lyricist.
-Over the following four years, Enya further developed her sound by combining multi-tracked vocals and keyboards with elements from a variety of musical genres, such as Celtic, classical, Gregorian chant, church, jazz, hip-hop, ambient, world, and Irish folk.
-Her earliest solo releases were two piano/synthesiser instrumentals for the Touch Travel T4 cassette compilation (1984) composed around 1982–83.
-The majority of the soundtrack for The Frog Prince (1985) was composed by Enya, and she sang two songs with lyrics for the project.
-Enya also composed a body of work for a documentary series by the BBC named The Celts.
-A selection of Enya's pieces for The Celts was released as her self-titled debut album in 1986, with the documentary and BBC Records releases in 1987.
+Raised in the Irish-speaking region of Gweedore, Enya began her musical career in 1980, playing alongside her family's Irish folk band, Clannad.
+She left Clannad in 1982 to pursue a solo career, working with the former Clannad manager and producer, Nicky Ryan, and his partner Roma Ryan as their lyricist.
+Enya composed the majority of the soundtrack for The Frog Prince (1985) and the soundtrack for the 1987 BBC documentary series The Celts.
+BBC Records released her debut album Enya.